World's oldest ever dog celebrates 31st birthday

 In February, a Portuguese pup smashed the record for the oldest dog ever.
 Now, he's celebrating his 31st birthday.

-A big birthday party is planned for Bobi on Saturday, according to Guinness World Records.
+A big birthday party is planned for Bobi today, according to Guinness World Records.

 It will take place at his home in the rural Portuguese village of Conqueiros in Leiria, western Portugal, where he has lived his entire life.